The Caledonian Canal and The Great Glen

 Also, within striking distance of Fort William, but still close to the canal, is the Clan Cameron Museum at Achnacarry.

-Close by is one of the most photographed of all Scotland’s monuments – the Commando Memorial at Spean Bridge.
+Close by is one of the most photographed of all Scotland’s monuments – the at Spean Bridge.
 A plaque reads, “In memory of the officers and men of the commandos who died in the Second World War 1939-1945.
 This country was their training ground.”

 The Commando Memorial at Spean Bridge